dennoa/stateless-auth/README.md

         });

   The credentials passed to login.findUser will be whatever is posted on the /auth/login request.
-* login.hashPassword specifies the password hashing function.
+* login.hashPassword is no longer used but has been retained for backward compatibility.
 The default implementation is sha256 formatted as base64.
-It can be overridden something like this:
+If you call this function from other places - e.g. during user registration or any password update facility where you will need to save a hashed password - then you can navigate the options to gain access to the hashPassword function like this:

+        const auth = require('./auth'); //Your configured auth module

+        let hashPassword = auth.options.providers.login.hashPassword;

+* login.comparePassword is used to compare a password with a hash.
+It returns a Promise that resolves to a truthy or falsy value depending on whether or not the password matches the hash.
+The default implementation hashes the password with sha256 formatted as base64 and compares the result to the provided hash.
+You can override this function something like this:

+        module.exports = require('stateless-auth')({
           providers: {
             login: {
-            hashPassword: (clearPassword) => {
-              //TODO: return hashIt(clearPassword);
+              comparePassword: (password, passwordHash) => Promise.resolve(hashIt(password) === passwordHash)
             }
           }
-        }

-  If you stick with the default implementation, you will likely need to call it from other places - e.g. during user registration or any password update facility where you will need to save a hashed password.
-You can navigate the options to gain access to the hashPassword function like this:

-        const auth = require('./auth'); //Your configured auth module

-        let hashPassword = auth.options.providers.login.hashPassword;
+        });

 * login.modelmap.credentials.password specifies the name of the property that holds the password as posted on the /auth/login request.
 Override this if you want to use a name other than 'password' such as 'loginPassword' for example.